HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Most candidates accept them when the screen is short, clearly explained, and leads to fast outcomes.
 Completion improves when scheduling is flexible and the questions feel role relevant.

-What should we pair with Tenzo for technical roles
+What should we pair with Tenzo AI for technical roles

 Verdict